hytechcamps/data-viz/README.md

 >_Note: Do not make this public - it should only be reserved for students who do not have access to an account._

 ## Self-Paced Work - Further Exploration
 There are a few options for individual work.
+At some point during the individual work time, feel free to go over some of the options - show some interesting Gapminder charts, reddit posts, other creations in Colab, or anything else!
+It may not be obvious how to explore some of the options, so try to give some examples (especially in things like the Gapminder tool).

+- Students can view the "Additional Explorations" links on the [main page](StudentDesc.md)
 - Students can continue to work on the college dataset, either in Google Sheets or Google Colab
 - Students can look at the [Self-Paced Work page](SelfPacedWork.md) to see some other data sets
-- Students can view the "Additional Explorations" links on the [main page](StudentDesc.md)

 ## Schedule